kubedb/docs/docs/guides/druid/concepts/druidopsrequest.md

 - `ReconfigureTLS`
 - `Restart`

-> You can perform only one type of operation on a single `KafkaOpsRequest` CR.
-For example, if you want to update your database and scale up its replica then you have to create two separate `KafkaOpsRequest`.
-At first, you have to create a `KafkaOpsRequest` for updating.
-Once it is completed, then you can create another `KafkaOpsRequest` for scaling.
+> You can perform only one type of operation on a single `DruidOpsRequest` CR.
+For example, if you want to update your database and scale up its replica then you have to create two separate `DruidOpsRequest`.
+At first, you have to create a `DruidOpsRequest` for updating.
+Once it is completed, then you can create another `DruidOpsRequest` for scaling.

 ### spec.updateVersion

-If you want to update you Kafka version, you have to specify the `spec.updateVersion` section that specifies the desired version information.
+If you want to update you Druid version, you have to specify the `spec.updateVersion` section that specifies the desired version information.
 This field consists of the following sub-field:

-- `spec.updateVersion.targetVersion` refers to a [KafkaVersion](/docs/guides/kafka/concepts/kafkaversion.md) CR that contains the Kafka version information where you want to update.
+- `spec.updateVersion.targetVersion` refers to a [DruidVersion](/docs/guides/druid/concepts/druidversion.md) CR that contains the Druid version information where you want to update.

-> You can only update between Kafka versions.
-KubeDB does not support downgrade for Kafka.
+> You can only update between Druid versions.
+KubeDB does not support downgrade for Druid.

 ### spec.horizontalScaling

-If you want to scale-up or scale-down your Kafka cluster or different components of it, you have to specify `spec.horizontalScaling` section.
+If you want to scale-up or scale-down your Druid cluster or different components of it, you have to specify `spec.horizontalScaling` section.
 This field consists of the following sub-field:

-- `spec.horizontalScaling.node` indicates the desired number of nodes for Kafka combined cluster after scaling.
-For example, if your cluster currently has 4 replica with combined node, and you want to add additional 2 nodes then you have to specify 6 in `spec.horizontalScaling.node` field.
-Similarly, if you want to remove one node from the cluster, you have to specify 3 in `spec.horizontalScaling.node` field.
-- `spec.horizontalScaling.topology` indicates the configuration of topology nodes for Kafka topology cluster after scaling.
+- `spec.horizontalScaling.topology` indicates the configuration of topology nodes for Druid topology cluster after scaling.
 This field consists of the following sub-field:
+  - `spec.horizontalScaling.topoloy.coordinators` indicates the desired number of coordinators nodes for Druid topology cluster after scaling.
+  - `spec.horizontalScaling.topology.overlords` indicates the desired number of overlords nodes for Druid topology cluster after scaling.
+  - `spec.horizontalScaling.topology.brokers` indicates the desired number of brokers nodes for Druid topology cluster after scaling.
+  - `spec.horizontalScaling.topology.routers` indicates the desired number of routers nodes for Druid topology cluster after scaling.
-  - `spec.horizontalScaling.topoloy.broker` indicates the desired number of broker nodes for Kafka topology cluster after scaling.
+  - `spec.horizontalScaling.topology.historicals` indicates the desired number of historicals nodes for Druid topology cluster after scaling.
-  - `spec.horizontalScaling.topology.controller` indicates the desired number of controller nodes for Kafka topology cluster after scaling.
+  - `spec.horizontalScaling.topology.middleManagers` indicates the desired number of middleManagers nodes for Druid topology cluster after scaling.

-> If the reference kafka object is combined cluster, then you can only specify `spec.horizontalScaling.node` field.
-If the reference kafka object is topology cluster, then you can only specify `spec.horizontalScaling.topology` field.
-You can not specify both fields at the same time.

 ### spec.verticalScaling

-`spec.verticalScaling` is a required field specifying the information of `Kafka` resources like `cpu`, `memory` etc that will be scaled.
+`spec.verticalScaling` is a required field specifying the information of `Druid` resources like `cpu`, `memory` etc that will be scaled.
 This field consists of the following sub-fields:
+- `spec.verticalScaling.coordinators` indicates the desired resources for coordinators of Druid topology cluster after scaling.
+- `spec.verticalScaling.overlords` indicates the desired resources for overlords of Druid topology cluster after scaling.
+- `spec.verticalScaling.brokers` indicates the desired resources for brokers of Druid topology cluster after scaling.

-- `spec.verticalScaling.node` indicates the desired resources for combined Kafka cluster after scaling.
+- `spec.verticalScaling.routers` indicates the desired resources for routers of Druid topology cluster after scaling.
-- `spec.verticalScaling.broker` indicates the desired resources for broker of Kafka topology cluster after scaling.
+- `spec.verticalScaling.historicals` indicates the desired resources for historicals of Druid topology cluster after scaling.
-- `spec.verticalScaling.controller` indicates the desired resources for controller of Kafka topology cluster after scaling.
+- `spec.verticalScaling.middleManagers` indicates the desired resources for middleManagers of Druid topology cluster after scaling.

-> If the reference kafka object is combined cluster, then you can only specify `spec.verticalScaling.node` field.
-If the reference kafka object is topology cluster, then you can only specify `spec.verticalScaling.broker` or `spec.verticalScaling.controller` or both fields.
-You can not specify `spec.verticalScaling.node` field with any other fields at the same time, but you can specify `spec.verticalScaling.broker` and `spec.verticalScaling.controller` fields at the same time.

 All of them has the below structure: